niplav/site/language.md

 * guy who can't use a twitter account responsibly
 * guy who has always wanted to get into lucid dreaming
 * guy who is building AGI on a discord server with his buddies instead of getting  himself a girlfriend
+* guy who insists on the distinction between corporatism and corporatocracy
+* guy who says “beginning of this century” when referring to the aughts, and “last century” for events in the nineties

 ### Of Rationalist